Patterns and algebra – How many patterns?

 Students are given a large quantity of dominoes and are invited to explore the resource.

-Students record their findings using paper, pencils, whiteboard or use a recording device.
+Students record their findings using paper, pencils, a whiteboard or use a recording device.

 Take notes of any patterns students create, how they describe these and any links to mathematical sub-strands that may occur.